yaikobzeray/dev-journal/activity_log.md

 Explored Terraform for GCP infrastructure as code.
 Much better than clicking through the console.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Friday, 14 June 2024 — Entry 1

+Built a Flutter form with real-time validation using StreamBuilder and Sink pattern.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*